Mincarlo (trawler): Restoration

 After her working life had finished she was sold by Putford Enterprise to the Lydia Eva Trust Ltd who paid a nominal £1 to Putford.
 After a period of restoration and refurbishment the Mincarlo was opened to the public in 1998.
 The Mincarlo is on display at Lowestoft Heritage Quay and is sometimes moved to South Quay at Great Yarmouth.
 Admission is free.

 Mincarlo is now owned by the Lydia Eva and Mincarlo Charitable Trust Ltd, a registered charity, which also owns the preserved herring drifter Lydia Eva.

-As of January 2015 the Mincarlo is currently undergoing repairs and restoration.
-The work is being undertaken free of charge by Lowestoft-based AKD Engineering as part of their 60th anniversary celebrations.
+In January 2015 Mincarlo underwent repairs and restoration.
+The work was carried out free of charge by Lowestoft-based AKD Engineering as part of their 60th anniversary celebrations.